academicz/php_form_validation/README.md

     ```$obj -> validate("password",array("required","label"=>"password","regexp"=>"name"));```

 * 2. applyvalidations() to apply the generated validation rules to the page
-    Only work if bootstrap validater is included in the page
+    Only work if bootstrap validater is included in the page.

 eg:
     ```<script>